Military-Proven Electromechanical Linear Actuators with Unparalleled Reliability

 - ISO 9001:2015 certified

 Our Experts in Extreme Engineering know what it takes to meet your requirements from designing one-off custom actuators, to creating complete mechanical linear systems.

 In linear motion systems, the ability to control for accuracy and repeatability can have a drastic effect on productivity, efficiency, and downtime.
 This white paper examines the factors that determine the accuracy and repeatability of a linear actuator, as well as how electromechanical actuators are able to better mitigate these variables than pneumatic and hydraulic variants.

-Electromechanical actuators are an attractive option for designers looking to move loads at high speed and with a high degree of accuracy.
-This white paper helps you understand the information you need to know to choose the right actuator for your system.
+Electromechanical actuators (EMAs or electric actuators) are an attractive option for designers looking to move loads at high speed and with a high degree of accuracy.
+This white paper helps you understand the information you need to know to when choosing an actuator for your system.

 Hunt Valve Blog